mar-alv/mar-alv/README.md

 - 💻 Working as a Front-End Engineer for **Vivo** and **Terra**'s Smart Checkout team via **CWI Software**
 - 🛒 Acting before with Brazil's largest e-commerces, **Casas Bahia**, **Extra** and **Ponto Frio**, delivering millions 💰 features
 - 🎓 Pursuing an **Analysis and Development of Systems** degree at **Unisinos**
-- 🧠 Collecting idioms, with 🇬🇧 out of the way, 🇮🇹 and 🇯🇵 are the next 🫵
+- 🧠 Collecting idioms, with 🇬🇧 out of the way, 🇮🇹 you are the next 🫵

 #### 🛠 What I have been using mostly
 ![ReactJs](https://img.shields.io/badge/ReactJs-61DAFB?logo=react&logoColor=white)